3DSystems/EdgeDashboard/README.md

-# 🖨️ 3D Printer Monitoring Dashboard
+# 🖨️ Printer Monitoring Dashboard

-Monitoring dashboard that displays the real-time status of 3D printers using MTConnect XML data.
+This application displays the real-time status of Printers using MTConnect XML data.

 ---